Mentalab-hub/explore-android/README.md

 Troubleshooting
 ===============

-* If your phone is not recognized by Andoid Studio, make sure that USB debugging is turned on from your Android device.
+* If your phone is not recognized by Android Studio, make sure that USB debugging is turned on on your Android device.

 You can also create a new issue in the GitHub repository.